vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 <figure> <img src = "../assets/images/2_maya_facemode.gif"></figure>

-### Modify
+## Modify

-We can modify faces using the translate, rotate and scale tools.
+We can modify faces using the move, rotate and scale tools.

-Use the translate, rotate and scale tools to create the object on the right.
+Use the move, rotate and scale tools to create the object on the right.

 <figure> <img src = "../assets/images/2_maya_faces_modify.gif"></figure>

-### Delete
+## Delete

 We can also delete faces to allow for interesting shapes.

-Use the Translate and Delete tools to make the shape on the right.
+Use the Move and Delete tools to make the shape on the right.

 <figure> <img src = "../assets/images/2_maya_faces_delete.gif"></figure>

-### Normals
+## Normals

 Notice that the inside of our box is black, while the outside is gray.